Step-by-Step rpact Tutorial

 Alpha spending functions

 An important contribution to the sequential testing literature was made by Lan and DeMets (1983) who proposed the \(\alpha\)-spending function approach.
-In the figure below, the O’Brien-Fleming-like \(\alpha\)-spending function is plotted against the discrete O’Brien-Fleming bounds.
+In the figure below, the O’Brien-Fleming-like and Pocock-like \(\alpha\)-spending functions are plotted against the discrete O’Brien-Fleming and Pocock boundaries.
 We can see that the two approaches are not identical, but very comparable.
 The main benefit of these spending functions is that the error rate of the study can be controlled, while neither the number nor the timing of the looks needs to be specified in advance.
 This makes \(\alpha\)-spending approaches much more flexible.
-When using an \(\alpha\)-spending function it is important that the decision to perform an interim analysis is not based on collected data, as this can still can increase the Type I error rate.
+When using an \(\alpha\)-spending function, it is important that the decision to perform an interim analysis is not based on collected data, as this can still increase the Type I error rate.

 designSet <- getDesignSet(